FRAMING GUIDANCE

 All artwork should be presented in a way that a buyer can take it home following the exhibition, without incurring any damage, especially pastel work.
 You can assume wet oils will dry during the time they are hanging.

-- Experience Peel (EP) Section, is for up to TWO (2) artworks completed from between 23 – 28 September, and can include framed Experience Peel paintings.
+- Experience Peel (EP) Exhibition, is for up to TWO (2) artworks completed between 22 – 25 September 2026.
 Surfaces should be stamped prior to starting.
 Check the website for more info.

 - Artwork should be conducted 100% plein air – A photo should be taken on location, with artwork visible in the context of the scene.
 This is if you win a prize, and judges ask you to validate its creation as plein air.